Optimization of Structural Flood Mitigation Strategies: Algorithm

 \subsubsection{The direct methodology}

 The most obvious globally acceptable method for selecting $\mathcal{P}$ is to assume \begin{linenomath*}

 \end{linenomath*} where, of course, \begin{linenomath*}

 \end{linenomath*} indicating the bounds within Constraints \ref{eqn:specific-ofmp-valid-structures} involving $\lambda_{i}$ and $\phi_{i}$ dominate those imposed by $\mathcal{P}$.
-This mechanism for selecting $\mathcal{P}$ is hereafter referred to as the direct methodology.
+This method for selecting $\mathcal{P}$ is hereafter referred to as the direct method.
 In practice, this method is used to define the direct implementations of the functions \textproc{InitializeRestriction} and \textproc{UpdateRestriction}, both of which return the set $\mathbb{R}^{2}$.